yangzhi127/kk/README.md

 # AWS-Key-Hunter

 AWS Key Hunter is a powerful and automated tool that scans GitHub repositories for exposed AWS keys.
-It continuously monitors commits, detects AWS secrets in both base64 and plaintext formats, and alerts users about potential security risks om Discord.
+It continuously monitors commits, detects AWS secrets in both base64 and plaintext formats, and alerts users about potential security risks on Discord.

 ## Features 🚀